lukewaring/east-one/README.md

 <h1 align="center">East One Coffee Roasters</h1>

-<p align="center">E-commerce site for a coffee shop and roastery in Carroll Gardens, Brooklyn
+<p>E-commerce site for a coffee shop and roastery in Carroll Gardens, Brooklyn.
+The primary inspiration for this project was to improve page load times and overall performance for users while providing ease-of-use and low costs for the business.
+According to <a href="https://lighthouse-metrics.com/">Lighthouse Metrics</a>, the site is currently scoring 100/100 for overall performance while the old site scores 6/100.
     <br/>
     <br/>
-    <a href="https://east-one.netlify.app/">View Live Demo</a>
+    <a href="https://east-one.netlify.app/" align="center">View Live Demo</a>
 </p>

 ## Technology Stack